jamco88/FOS_analytics/README.md

-# Financial Ombudsman Service Complaints Analytics
+# Finincial Ombudsman Service Complaints Analytics
-Data analysis developed by Risk Innovation team to discover trends in Financial Ombudsman Complaints data to give better legal over site of emerging threats.
+Data analysis developed by Risk Innovation team to discover trends in Financial Ombudsman Complaints data to give better legal oversite of emerging threats.

-The application runs in Cloud Foundry on the LBG sandbox - currently in the DEV environment ([RI face recognition](https://raft-face-recognition.lbg.eu-gb.mybluemix.net/))<hr></hr>
+The application runs in Cloud Foundry on the LBG sandbox - currently in the DEV environment ([FOS tracker](https://fos-analytics.lbg.eu-gb.mybluemix.net/))<hr></hr>

 The flat files produced are then surfaced in an interactive SAS Visual Analytics report which allows users to explore to corpus in a number of different ways, with the overlay of text analytics.